virtualutopia/TestApiRails/README.md

 - Using more gems
         Gems provide more option and somethimes less coding how ever i tried to keep it simple. for example it is also possible to handle the pagination using **kaminari** gem.

+- Auto Deploy

+        for the moment the app needs to be deployed manually after each push on github. however it is possible to activate an automated deployment using webhooks.